timothykohler/timothykohler.github.io/_pages/reports.md

 author_profile: true
 ---

-**[Measuring the Impact of the 2024 National Minimum Wage Increase](https://www.labour.gov.za/DocumentCenter/Reports/Annual%20Reports/National%20Minimum%20Wage%20Report/2024/The%20National%20Minimum%20Wage%20Report%20_%20Measuring%20the%20impacts%20of%20the%202024%20National%20Minimum%20Wage%20increase.pdf)** (with Haroon Bhorat and Ben Stanwix) <br />
+**[Measuring the Impacts of the 2024 National Minimum Wage Increase](https://www.labour.gov.za/DocumentCenter/Reports/Annual%20Reports/National%20Minimum%20Wage%20Report/2024/The%20National%20Minimum%20Wage%20Report%20_%20Measuring%20the%20impacts%20of%20the%202024%20National%20Minimum%20Wage%20increase.pdf)** (with Haroon Bhorat and Ben Stanwix) <br />
 2024 <br />
 *Report for South Africa's Department of Employment and Labour and National Minimum Wage Commission*